hikeventures/hikeventures.github.io/_posts/2015-05-7-best-tents-for-backpacking-and-packrafting.markdown

 ## Considerations when choosing a tent

 ### Tent footprint
-Do you need a tent footprint?
-Well, I have never used a tent footprint and from my point of view your tent should last for a while if you clear the ground before you pitch it.
-I consider a tent footprint as unnecessary weight if you go hiking but it might be useful if you go on a trip by kayak where weight is not that important.
+I consider a tent footprint as unnecessary weight if you go hiking but it might be useful if you want to limit floor condensation.
+However, on ultralight tents like the MSR Hubba Hubba NX I would definitely use a tent footprint.

 ### Tent stakes & poles
 Tents usually come with tent stakes.
 If you want to save a little bit of weight then you could also purchase separate carbon stakes and poles like the [MSR Carbon Core Stake Kit](http://amzn.to/1Q32GJG "MSR Carbon Core") which weights only 6 grams.

 ### Tunnel tent or dome tent?
 Another consideration might be if you need a freestanding dome tent or a tunnel tent.
-A tunnel tent might be lighter but on the other hand you are able to pitch a freestanding dome tent also on places which are not suitable for tunnel tents e.g. when you go paddling and you want to camp on a (rocky) small island or on a sandy beach.
+A tunnel tent might be lighter but a freestanding tent can be pitched on more difficult ground like a rock or on a sand beach.
 There are also self-supporting tents which are more or less freestanding but still need 2 or more stakes.
-Currently, I am having a Hilleberg Anjan 3 - a tunnel tent - which I am quite happy with.
-But since we are also [paddling](http://www.hikeventures.com/sarek-packrafting-video/ "Packrafting Video")quite often I will most likely get another tent which is freestanding e.g. the Hilleberg Allak which I have also listed below.
-Since a dome tent can carry more snow load it's also perfectly suited for winter camping.
+Currently, I am having a tunnel tent - the Hilleberg Anjan 3 - and I am quite happy with it.

 ### Tent as a Tarp?
 Do you want to leave your inner tent at home to save some weight and use the outer tent as a tarp?